sm4rtw4v3t3ch/WAVEO/README.md

 ## Premium

-Wave includes a free experience for core playback and navigation, while Premium unlocks additional features such as:
+WAVEO includes a free experience for core playback and navigation, while Premium unlocks additional features such as:

 - Favorites and history for VOD
 - Custom groups
 - Cloud Sync
 - Backup / Restore
 - Extra personalization options
-- My Wave premium features
+- My WAVEO premium features
 - Advanced convenience tools across the app

 A 14-day Premium trial is available.
 It does not trigger an automatic charge unless the user voluntarily subscribes.